jsenv/jsenv-url-meta/readme.md

 #### specifierMetaMap

-> `specifierMetaMap` is an object returned by `metaMapToSpecifierMetaMap` where meta (other objects) are conditionnaly apply by specifier.
+> `specifierMetaMap` is an object where meta (other objects) are conditionnaly applied by specifier.

-A `specifierMetaMap` could be
+It is returned by `metaMapToSpecifierMetaMap`, an example value could be:

 ```js
 {